Mark Dayton

 In 1998, Dayton ran for governor, losing the Democratic nomination to Hubert Humphrey III.
 In 2000, he was elected to the U.S. Senate, defeating Republican incumbent Rod Grams.
-As senator, Dayton voted against the authorization for Iraq War, and became the first senator to introduce legislation creating a cabinet-level United States Department of Peace.
-In 2006, he chose not to seek reelection, citing his disillusionment with Washington, D.C. and fundraising.
+As senator, Dayton voted against the authorization for the Iraq War and introduced legislation creating a cabinet-level United States Department of Peace.
+In 2006, he chose not to seek reelection, citing his disillusionment with Washington, D.C., and fundraising.

 In 2010, Dayton defeated Republican Tom Emmer to become governor of Minnesota despite national success for the Republican Party, including in the Minnesota legislature.
 He won a second term in 2014 over Republican opponent Jeff Johnson and opted not to run for a third term in 2018.
 His major legislative initiatives during his governorship include the legalization of same-sex marriage and the construction of U.S. Bank Stadium.

 Early life, education, and career

 Dayton was born on January 26, 1947, in Minneapolis and is the eldest of Gwendolen May (Brandt) and Bruce Bliss Dayton's four children.
 He is a great-grandson of businessman George Dayton, the founder of the Dayton's department store chain.
 His father, Bruce Dayton, served as the chairman and CEO of Dayton Hudson Corporation, the company that later became the Target Corporation.
 Bruce Dayton also founded the B. Dalton bookstore chain in 1966.

-Mark Dayton was raised in Long Lake, Minnesota and graduated from the Blake School in Minneapolis, where he was an all-state ice-hockey goaltender as a senior.
+Mark Dayton was raised in Long Lake, Minnesota, and graduated from the Blake School in Minneapolis, where he was an all-state ice-hockey goaltender as a senior.

 Dayton attended Yale University, where he played varsity hockey until an accident on the ice.
-During his time at Yale, he joined the Delta Kappa Epsilon fraternity (alongside future President George W. Bush) and received his B.A. in psychology in 1969.
-After college, Dayton worked as teacher in the Lower East Side of New York City from 1969 to 1971, and then as the chief financial officer of a social service agency in Boston from 1971 to 1975.
+During his time at Yale, he joined the Delta Kappa Epsilon fraternity (alongside future President George W. Bush) and received his Bachelor of Arts in psychology in 1969.
+After college, Dayton worked as teacher on the Lower East Side of Manhattan in New York City from 1969 to 1971, and then as the chief financial officer of a social service agency in Boston from 1971 to 1975.
+He married his first wife, Alida Rockefeller, in 1978.